somsubhra04/somsubhra.github.io/_pages/contact.md

 You can also find me on [Linkedin](https://www.linkedin.com/in/somsubhrad/){:target="_blank"} and [Twitter](https://twitter.com/somsubhraspeaks){:target="_blank"}.

-Few thoughts:

-Friends, feel free to contact me regarding discussions about academics, collabs etc!
+Feel free to contact me regarding discussions about academics, collabs etc!

 The best way to get in touch with me is via email.